Skip to Main Content

 • IUScholarWorks is a repository where anyone affiliated with IU can share their research openly so that it is available for anyone in the world to read.
 It’s important to remember that this includes graduate students!
 Graduate students can share papers, data, posters, and even their dissertation in IUScholarWorks.

-Grey Literature: Grey literature refers to the wide body of reports, conference proceedings, preprint literature, working papers and drafts, personal communications, technical notes, theses & dissertations, and other ephemeral scientific and research materials published by business, governmental, or academic organizations.
+Grey literature refers to the wide body of reports, conference proceedings, preprint literature, working papers and drafts, personal communications, technical notes, theses & dissertations, and other ephemeral scientific and research materials published by business, governmental, or academic organizations.
 While not often utilized for student assignments, this literature can be helpful for engaging with new ideas, alternative perspectives, and emerging scholarship.

-Evaluating Sources
+Techniques for Evaluating Sources

 Media Timescales

-Media timescales diagram
+Media timescales diagram.

 Lateral Reading

-Lateral reading is a technique, often used by professional fact-checkers, that evaluates a source's credibility through external sources which refer to the original source.
+Lateral reading is a technique, often used by professional fact-checkers, that evaluates a source's credibility through examining the external sources which refer to the original source.
 Lateral reading involves using Wikipedia, credible news sources, and other references to better understand a source's credibility, funding, reputation, conflicts, and biases.
 To perform lateral reading, open a new tab in your browser and search the name of your website of interest.
 You can also search for the author, publisher, and affiliated organization (i.e. funders, board members, supporters, etc.).
 Explore fact-checking websites such as PolitiFact, Snopes, and FactCheck.org and media bias charts such as Ad Fontes or Allsides.
 Using lateral reading can help you evaluate many different types of sources including social media, websites, blogs, and news outlets.
 For more information on lateral reading, see Salem State University's How-To Guide and the Lateral Reading infographic from University of Louisville Libraries below:

-Video: Stanford History Education Group, Sort Fact from Fiction Online with Lateral Reading.
-(2020)
+Video: Sort Fact from Fiction Online with Lateral Reading.
+Stanford History Education Group (2020).

 Popular sources typically refer to general interest publications like newspapers and magazines.
 While different from scholarly sources, some newspapers and magazines might be useful in helping you answer your research question.
-For example, if you are performing research on public policy and information campaigns during the COVID-19 pandemic, the Twitter feed of a local health organization might provide you with valuable information.
+For example, if you are performing research on public policy and information campaigns during the COVID-19 pandemic, the Twitter feed of a local health organization might offer valuable information.
 Magazine articles, newspapers, and blogs can inform you about the public perception of an event during a certain time and how people reacted to said event.
 Popular sources can also provide simplified descriptions of scholarly research, background information, or offer opinions and more personal points of view on a topic.
 See our section on News & Newspapers to learn more about evaluating popular sources.

 Below is a method called BEAM, which asks you to consider the function of your source—what it is and how you might want to use it in your paper.
 For example, a passage from a novel might work better in a body paragraph of your essay rather than in the introduction or conclusion.